TheJokersThief/Jobs2BigQuery/README.md

 # Jobs2BigQuery

-Imports daft data to a bigquery table in an idempotent fashion.
+Imports jobs data to a bigquery table in an idempotent fashion.

 ![](images/diagram.jpg)